 Alicia Alvarez, U‐M Law School

-Allen Burton, U‐M School of Natural Resources and Environment
+Allen Burton, U‐M School for Environment & Sustainability

-Margaret Dewar, U‐M College of Architecture and Urban Planning
+Margaret Dewar, U‐M Taubman College of Architecture and Urban Planning, Urban & Regional Planning Program

-Catherine Riseng, U‐M School and Natural Resources and Environment
+Catherine Riseng, U‐M School for Environment & Sustainability

 Amy Schulz, U‐M School of Public Health